Vhndaree/snooker/README.md

 >to date (019.7.14) it is tested and developed in i3 processor and 1366 * 786 display PC, It looks as expected in full screen mode
 >of PC with that specific Resolution monitors.
 However will be playable in any PC.

-copyright Ram Kumar Bhandari, 22 batch Intern - 2019, Leapfrog Technology inc.
+:copyright: Ram Kumar Bhandari, 22 batch Intern - 2019, Leapfrog Technology inc.